 The Bhavprakash nighantu with elaborated Hindi commentary by Padmashri prof. K. C. Chunekar, edited by Dr. G. S. Pandey: edition of 1998: verse 19-22, page no-278-280.

-Practical Uses Of Stereospermum Suaveolens
+Practical Uses Of Patala

 - Diuretic - Being diuretic in nature, this herb helps in easy urination and maintains the proper urine flow.
 It also helps to provide relief in the burning sensation, difficulty in urination and frequent urination.

-- Cardiac tonic - This herb has the great medicinal importance and acts as the cardiac tonic also.
+- Cardiac tonic - This herb has a great medicinal importance and acts as the cardiac tonic also.
 It helps to maintain the good heart health as it helps in the strengthening of heart muscles and arteries.
 Moreover it also maintains the good blood flow in the body.

 - It is also used to treat anorexia and improves the appetite.